rNLKJA/UoM-DS-2019-2024/README.md

 If you notice something not so clear or errors or contents that confusing to other audiences, just start an issue and let's see what we can improve on it.
 Also, if there is a better way for categorisation, don't be hesitate starting a new issue!
 Let's make DS life more easier!

+For now this repository is not complete yet which means that there are a lots of topic has a status of incomplete!
+If you would like to share your notes/insights/ideas etc., just start a new issue and create your notes!

 One thing I like to mention is although I may paraphrase some concept in my own words, sometimes I will directly copy past the concept from others' work.
 You can always find the original page just follow the reference page.
 Maybe the original content could give you a better understanding.